 2. Prevents Depletion of a Valuable Commodity

-4. Helps in Satisfying the Increasing Demand
+5. Helps in Satisfying the Increasing Demand

-As the population increases so does the need for aluminum products.
-Today, aluminum has more uses and applications other metals.
+As the population increases so do the need for aluminum products.
+Today, aluminum has more uses and applications than other metals.
 This means that there should be a continuous production of this metal so as to meet the increasing demand.
 Mining alone is not sufficient enough to meet this demand.
-Recycling therefore comes in to bridge the gap.
+Recycling, therefore, comes in to bridge the gap.

-6. Reduction of Landfill
+7. Reduction of Landfill

 Waste management is becoming a big problem in today’s economies.
 Solid waste management is in fact one of the biggest problems facing many countries in the world today.
 Most countries dig up huge holes in the ground for burying waste.
 By recycling aluminum, the space that would be needed for burying the aluminum waste is saved and can be used for other purposes.

 In summary, aluminum recycling is important to the environment and people all over the world.
 It is essential for all world economies to embrace the recycling of solid waste and reduce carbon dioxide emissions.